Indonesia Cultural Discovery

 Notes

-** Komodo National Park Fee of US$15 per adult and US$7.50 for children under 16 years old for visits of up to 3 days will be payable on boardFlores - Komodo - Bali
+** Komodo National Park Fee of US$15 per adult and US$7.50 for children under 16 years old for visits of up to 3 days will be payable on board7D Flores-Komodo-Bali

-Includes: full board, AC cabins with private h/c shower and toilet, tea and coffee, towels, excursions, use of snorkeling gear and sea canoes, transfer to/from airport in Labuhanbajo, European cruise director and gifts.
+Includes: full board, AC cabins (twin/double sharing) with private h/c shower and toilet, tea and coffee, towels, excursions, use of snorkeling gear and sea canoes, transfer from airport to the boat in Labuhanbajo at the start of the trip, European cruise director and gifts.

-Excludes: Local airfares, beverages, Komodo National Park entrance fee, crew gratuities, laundry, transfer from or to the ship in Bali.
+Excludes: Local airfares, beverages, Komodo National Park entrance fee, crew gratuities, laundry, transfer from the boat to airport/hotel in Seranga/Bali.

 Itineraries are subject to change without notice due to sea and weather conditions, availability of safe anchorage, government regulations and other factors beyond the company's control.